nsrau/azure-docs.it-it/articles/automation/troubleshoot/onboarding.md

 #### <a name="resolution"></a>Risoluzione

-Non esiste alcuna soluzione per questo problema.
+non è disponibile alcuna soluzione alternativa per questo problema.

 ## <a name="general-errors"></a>Errori generali

-### <a name="missing-write-permissions"></a>Scenario: Esito negativo dell'onboarding con messaggio Non è possibile abilitare la soluzione
+### <a name="missing-write-permissions"></a>Scenario: l'onboarding ha esito negativo con il messaggio.
+Impossibile abilitare la soluzione

 #### <a name="issue"></a>Problema